Ewan Stafford Page

 Ewan Stafford Page (born 17 August 1928) is a British academic and computer scientist, and former vice-chancellor of the University of Reading.

-Ewan Page was educated at Wyggeston Grammar School for Boys in Leicester and at Christ's College, Cambridge, where he graduated MA and PhD and won the Rayleigh Prize.
+Page was educated at Wyggeston Grammar School for Boys in Leicester and at Christ's College, Cambridge, where he graduated MA and PhD and won the Rayleigh Prize.
 After a period of National Service, he was a research student in the field of statistics at the University of Cambridge between 1951 and 1954, at a time when the EDSAC computer was new.
 In 1957, he was appointed as director of the Durham University's Computing Laboratory, located at King's College, Newcastle.
-When King's College became Newcastle University, the Computing Laboratory became part of that University, and eventually Ewan Page was appointed a pro-vice-chancellor.
+When King's College became Newcastle University, the Computing Laboratory became part of that University, and eventually Page was appointed a pro-vice-chancellor.
 In 1976, when the then incumbent died unexpectedly, he served as acting vice-chancellor of Newcastle University.

-In 1979, Ewan Page was appointed vice-chancellor of the University of Reading, a position he held until 1993.
+In 1979, Page was appointed vice-chancellor of the University of Reading, a position he held until 1993.
 He served as president of the British Computer Society in 1984/5.